jossifelefteriadis/Todo-list-JavaScript/README.md

-# Plain JavaScript todo
+# A simple todo app in plain JavaScript
-This repo contains the source files for a simple Todo App, written in vanilla JavaScript.
+This repo contains the source files for a classic Todo App, written in vanilla JavaScript.
+No backend implemented, or any framewors or libraries.

 Happy to-doing!